 Taxonomy is after Clements 5th edition (updated 2004).
 Click on the word "PHOTOS" below for illustrations of selected hummingbird species.
 What Happens When You Put a Hummingbird in a Wind Tunnel?
 Indigo Bunting.
 Turtle dove videos, photos and facts - Streptopelia turtur.
 Red House Finch Song - bird Singing.
 Red-tailed Hawk.
 Macaulay Library.
 ML 458546: Whooper Swan.
 Ostrich Facts: The World's Largest Bird.
 Ostriches are large, flightless birds that have long legs and a long neck that protrudes from a round body.

-Laymon (firstname.lastname@example.org) Great black hawk - WOW.com.
+Laymon (firstname.lastname@example.org) U.S. Laymon, S. References range map The California Yellow-billed Cuckoo (Grinnell and Miller 1944) (C. a. occidentalis): The validity of the subspecies was questioned by Banks (1988).
+Great black hawk - WOW.com.
 The great black hawk (Buteogallus urubitinga) is a bird of prey in the family Accipitridae, which also includes the eagles, hawks, and Old World vultures.